ViniciusTei/c-web/README.md

 * Even if your request has no body, a blank line still **must** appear after the header.
 * `Connection: close` tells the web browser that the TCP connection will be closed after this response.
 This should be included.
 * The `Date` should be the date right now, but this field is optional.

+## Connection management in HTTP/1.x

+In HTTP/1.x, there are several models: short-lived connections, persistent connections and HTTP pipelines.
+In our case, for simplicityu we are goint to implement the short-lived one.

+The original model of HTTP, and the default one in HTTP/1.0, is short-lived connections.